 g.
 “Who else should I talk to in order to learn more?”

 Don’t be afraid to bring this list of questions with you.
 Tell them you are taking this search very seriously and want to make sure you don’t forget to ask anything important.
 If you are nervous, tell your friend that too.
-And if they offer advice you hadn’t expected, like suggesting you find a weekend job in the industry first, be open to it.
+And if they offer advice you hadn’t expected, like suggesting you find a part-time job in the industry first, be open to it.

 4. Send them a thank you note.